What would you do if someone told you something entirely new and you wanted to make sense of it, remember it, and use it later?

 Along those lines, something we haven’t directly talked about yet is making visual metaphors in training materials.
 In a visual metaphor, you use visuals to make the comparison between two things.

-For more about visual similes and metaphors, read this interesting article by the well-known learning theorist Chopeta Lyons.
+For more about visual similes and metaphors, read this interesting article about using visual analogies for training by the well-known learning theorist Chopeta Lyons.

 Well, What’s an Analogy?

-If we know what a simile and an analogy are, you may still be wondering what an analogy is.
+If we know what a simile and an metaphor are, you may still be wondering what an analogy is.

 Basically, an analogy is a comparison as well.
 Going back to our friends at Merriam-Webster, they say an analogy is “a comparison of two things based on their being alike in some way.”